Apply for BAföG to attend school

 -

-If you have a car:
+If you own a car:

 - vehicle registration certificate.